mnlazs/game/README.md

 		self.shield = 100
 ```

-7.The cloud class is defined, which represents the clouds that fall from the top of the screen.
+7. The cloud class is defined, which represents the clouds that fall from the top of the screen.
 ```
 class Meteor(pygame.sprite.Sprite):
 	def __init__(self):